cloudfoundry/bosh-cli/docs/cli_workflow.md

 The first step of the deploy process is validation.
 As part of that validation the CLI verifies if there are changes in either manifest, release or stemcell.
 In case there are no changes CLI will exit early with message `Skipping deploy`.

-As part of manifest validation BOSH Micro CLI validates manifest properties and parses manifest for deploy.
-BOSH Micro CLI parses the deployment manifest into two parts: the BOSH deployment manifest, and the CPI deployment manifest.
+As part of manifest validation the CLI validates manifest properties and parses manifest for deploy.
+The CLI parses the deployment manifest into two parts: the deployment manifest, and the CPI configuration.

-The BOSH deployment manifest is used to deploy Micro BOSH.
-The Micro BOSH is defined by the `networks`, `resource_pools`, and `jobs` sections of the manifest.
-The BOSH micro job must be defined as the first job in the `jobs` section.
-Any other job will be ignored.
+The deployment manifest is used arbitrary releases onto a single VM.
+The deployment manifest is defined by the `networks`, `resource_pools`, `disk_pools`, and `jobs` sections of the manifest.
+Currently only one job is allowed to be specified since the CLI will only create single VM.

-The CPI deployment manifest is used to deploy the CPI locally.
+The CPI configuration is used to install and configure the CPI locally.
 It is constructed from the `cloud_provider` section of the manifest.

-## 2. Deploying CPI Release
+## 2. Installing CPI Release

-The provided CPI release is compiled on the machine where `bosh-init deploy` is run, and is used locally to run the CPI commands necessary to create the Micro BOSH.
+The provided CPI release is compiled on the machine where `bosh-init` is run, and is used locally to run the CPI commands necessary to create the VM.

-The CPI release must contain a job called `cpi`.
-During CPI release deployment, all the packages that the `cpi` job depends on will be compiled and their templates rendered.
+The CPI release must contain a job specified by the `cloud_provider.template.job`.
+During CPI installation, all the packages that the CPI job depends on will be compiled and their templates rendered.
 CPI job templates have access to properties defined in the `cloud_provider -> properties` section of the manifest.

-The compiled packages and rendered job templates are stored in a `~/.bosh_init/<deployment_uuid>` folder for each deployment.
+The compiled packages and rendered job templates are stored in a `~/.bosh_init/<installation_id>` folder for each deployment.

 ## 3. Uploading Stemcell

-After the CPI is deployed locally, the CLI calls the `create_stemcell` CPI method with the provided stemcell.
+After the CPI is installed locally, the CLI calls the `create_stemcell` CPI method with the provided stemcell.

 ## 4. Starting Registry

-Before deploying Micro BOSH, the CLI starts the registry.
-The registry can be used by the CPI to store mutable data to be later accessed by the agent on the Micro BOSH VM.
+Before creating a VM, the CLI starts the registry.
+The registry can be used by the CPI to store mutable data to be later accessed by the agent running on the VM.
 The registry is a service to store mutable data when the infrastructure's metadata service is immutable.
 This data is anything that is not known until after the CPI creates the VM that the agent will require.
 For example, information about any persistent disks that are attached to Micro BOSH after the Micro BOSH VM is created can be stored in the registry.

 The CPI will store the registry URL in the infrastructure's metadata service.
-The agent on the Micro BOSH VM will fetch registry settings from the provided URL.
+The agent on the VM will fetch registry settings from the provided URL.

+Note: We are planning to eventually remove the registry to simplify how CPIs behave.

 ## 5. Deleting existing VM